qbzzt/etherdocs/why.md

 This is the same as if I had given Alice a check for $7 and you a check for $5 drawn on the same bank account that only has a balance of $10.
 Physical banks require proof of identity before they open a bank account, so it is well known who passed the bad checks and they can be punished for it.
-However, in the digital world it is easy to create an extra identity ([see here for instructions how to do it Ethereum to see how easy it is](https://github.com/qbzzt/etherdocs/tree/master/paper_wallet)) and therefore people can have as many throw away "identities" as they could use.
+However, in the digital world it is easy to create an extra identity ([see here for instructions on how to create a new Ethereum identity to see how easy it is](https://github.com/qbzzt/etherdocs/tree/master/paper_wallet)) and therefore people can have as many throw away "identities" as they want.

 This is called [the double spending problem](https://www.investopedia.com/terms/d/doublespending.asp).
 I have two dollars that I spent twice, once with Alice and once with you.
 The basic vulnerability is the private nature of the messages.